Stanton Marlan

-Stanton Marlan, Ph.D., ABPP, FABP is an American clinical psychologist, Jungian psychoanalyst, author, and educator.
+Stanton Marlan (born 1943) is an American clinical psychologist, Jungian psychoanalyst, author, and educator.
 Marlan has authored or edited scores of publications in Analytical Psychology (Jungian Psychology) and Archetypal Psychology.
 Three of his more well-known publications are The Black Sun.
 The Alchemy and Art of Darkness, C. G. Jung and the Alchemical Imagination, and Jung's Alchemical Philosophy.
 Marlan is also known for his polemics with German Jungian psychoanalyst Wolfgang Giegerich.
 Marlan co-founded the Pittsburgh Society of Jungian Analysts and was the first director and training coordinator of the C. G. Jung Institute Analyst Training Program of Pittsburgh.
 Currently, Marlan is in private practice and serves as adjunct professor of Clinical Psychology at Duquesne University, Pittsburgh, Pennsylvania, USA.

 Education and career

 Marlan obtained a B.A. from Bard College and master's degrees in both Asian philosophy (University of Hawaii, 1968) and in psychology (New School for Social Research, now New School University, 1970).
 He later attended Duquesne University, obtaining a doctorate in clinical psychology in 1980 and a further doctorate in philosophy from Duquesne in 2014.
 Marlan's interests in philosophy include mainstream academic Continental European philosophy as well as various religious and spiritual traditions (both Eastern and Western).
 Esotericism, alchemy, and dreams are among Marlan's special interests.

 Marlan began his training in Jungian psychoanalysis at the C. G. Jung Institute of New York, where he studied with well-known Jungian analysts and authors Edward Edinger and Edward Whitmont, among others.
 He later moved to Pittsburgh and became an early graduate of the Inter-Regional Society of Jungian Analysts (IRSJA), graduating as a Jungian analyst in 1980.
 Throughout these years of psychological and psychoanalytic training, Marlan held a number of clinical and academic positions.

 After his graduation as a Jungian psychoanalyst in 1980, Marlan founded the C. G. Jung Institute Analytic Training Program of Pittsburgh, a training program in Jungian psychoanalysis associated with the IRSJA.
 A number of Jungian psychoanalysts who work in Pennsylvania, Ohio, and elsewhere have attended the Pittsburgh Institute Analytic Training Program and have graduated from the IRSJA.
 Marlan has continued to teach and periodically direct the training program he founded.
 In 2004, Marlan co-founded the Pittsburgh Society of Jungian Analysts, comprising a number of Jungian analysts residing mostly in Western Pennsylvania, Ohio, and Western New York.